Relax While You Ride The Trains In Europe

 You’ll find drop-down trays or tables to work on and overhead light for reading.
 If you just want to sit back and relax there is a footrest to elevate your feet during the ride.
 As always, remember to wear your compression socks if you’re going to be on a long ride or coming right from an airplane to a train.
 Most trains have a food and drink car where you can pick up a snack.

 Let Them Help You Plan

 Rail Europe has a really fun and useful website.
-Because they handle sales and distribution of tickets and rail passes for over 50 European train companies you can get all the information you need in one spot.
+Because they handle the sales and distribution of tickets and rail passes for over 50 European train companies you can get all the information you need in one spot.
 If you’re not sure where you want to go, they’ve got a “Travel Itineraries and Inspiration” section full of ideas for you to plan your perfect trip.
-Atlantic Gems, Mediterranean Flavors, Scandinavian Midnight Sun and Magic Cities of Germany are just a few of their suggestions.
+Atlantic Gems, Mediterranean Flavors, Scandinavian Midnight Sun, and Magic Cities of Germany are just a few of their suggestions.